Many bright and motivated graduate students and postdocs will be applying for these positions.

 I am also working with a team from the Future_PI Slack group to better understand what metrics predict who receives academic job offers.
 We are still analyzing that data but what I can say is that the objective metrics of funding track record and high-impact publications are important but the effects are rather small.
 What that means is that what separates those who get job offers from those who don't is not such much the volume or quality of their work or their ability to attract funding.
 Rather, I believe, it often comes down to the more subjective measure of "fit."

-UPDATED 4/21/20: See preprint of our Survey-based Analysis of the Academic Job Market
+UPDATED 7/28/20: See our eLife paper, A Survey-based Analysis of the Academic Job Market

 What do search committees want?